Sage Bambino Plus Review

 This flipping smug little machine can almost do as good a job of texturing milk at the touch of a button as I can manage manually after four or five years of trying to master the art of manually texturing milk!

-I did say in the first review video that there was something wrong with the temp setting on the Bambino when steaming automatically, nevertheless I later on. on. updated my YouTube channel to confirm that there is just something wrong with me, I’m an idiot.
+I did say in the first review video that there was something wrong with the temp setting on the Bambino when steaming automatically, nevertheless I later on. updated my YouTube channel to confirm that there is just something wrong with me, I’m an idiot.

 Quick Auto Milk Steaming Tips